Zandrr/BoulderStart/README.markdown

-== README
+README

 # H1 Title: BoulderStartups

 **Team Members: Fletcher Richman & Alexander Campbell**

 Description: *BoulderStartups is a site to bring together all the entrepreneurial resources at CU Boulder.
-For the CSCI 3308 class, we are building a job posting board that allows startups that are looking to hire to post jobs, and students to post their interest.
-Then students and startups can be matched.*
+For the CSCI 3308 class, we are building a tool that allows students that want to work at startups to send their resume and other information directly to a list of interested startups.
+Startups can also signup to recieve emails of all the candidates or view them on the site*

+**NOTE** - We pivoted from our original proposal because we found from user feedback that this system would be more beneficial to both groups.

 **MVC Description:**

 User Model

-Position Model

 User Controller

-Position Controller

-Home View
+Start Sign Up View (/startups2students)

-Sign Up View
+Sign Up View - candidate or startup

-New Position Views

-Position Index View

-Show Position View

-Edit Position View

-Show User View

-Edit User View
+User Index View - can be filtered

+Edit profile view - change password and delete account

+Email view - email that is sent weekly to startups

-We will be using three main models to achieve a coherent board: Positions, Users, and Tags.
-Users can either be students or companies.
-If they are a *student* User they can only have on Position, with multiple tags.
-Whereas a *company* User can have many Positions with many tags.
-We will use the tags provided to more effectively match *student* Users with *company* Users.
+We only need 1 model to achieve a coherent service: Users.
+Users can either be candidates or startups.
+If they are a *candidate* User they can only submit their resume.
+Whereas a *company* User can view candidate users and will also recieve emails.
+Emails are sent using SendGrid.